Apicurio/apicurio.github.io/_posts/2017-02-27-first-release.md

 you can make a suggestion, the more likely it is to see the light of day (major changes/suggestions in particular).

-See the [API Design Studio](http://www.apidesigner.org) for more information about how to download and evaluate the project.
+See the [Apicurio Studio](http://www.apidesigner.org) for more information about how to download and evaluate the project.
 It's already super easy to download and try!